ericciarla/babyagijs/README.md

 # BabyAGI JS (Main Branch)

-The system uses OpenAI and Supabase APIs to create, prioritize, and execute tasks.

-# Features
+# Overview
 - BabyAGI but in JS (Python version: https://github.com/yoheinakajima/babyagi)
+- The system uses OpenAI and Supabase APIs to create, prioritize, and execute tasks.
 - Built with Langchain and Supabase

 # How to use